Prtm2110/AntonPDF-1A/README.md

 - Clean text processing with punctuation normalization
 - Both programmatic API and command-line interface
 - JSON output format
+- Batch processing: Process all PDFs in a directory at once
+- Automatic output directory creation for batch operations

 ## Installation